 We recommend taking a food tour of Little Havana with a local guide, who’ll lead you to the best places for trying Cuban coffee and Hispanic cuisine.
 As you walk, you’ll pass Cuban cigar shops, art galleries, and restaurants beating out Cuban drums, salsa and son cubano tunes.

 Your guide will tell you about the history and culture of Miami’s multicultural residents, as you try delicacies they’ve brought to the city.
 You’ll be offered the likes of homemade plantain ice cream or tropical mango sorbet at Azucar, an ice-cream parlor owned by a family of Cuban descent, empanadas stuffed with picadillo (baked or fried spiced ground meat, tomatoes and vegetables) and guava pastelitos (puff pastry filled with a sweet guava paste and cream cheese).

-You could spend a morning uncovering Miami’s burgeoning art scene by joining a guided tour of the city’s midtown, Design District and Wynwood Arts District.
-The rejuvenated areas now provide space for art galleries, cafes, acclaimed restaurants and craft breweries, as well as independent boutiques, in low-rise former warehouses.
+You could spend a morning uncovering Miami’s burgeoning art scene by joining a guided tour of the city’s Midtown, Design District and Wynwood Art District.
+The rejuvenated areas now provide space for art galleries, cafés, acclaimed restaurants and craft breweries, as well as independent boutiques, in low-rise former warehouses.